Speaking Up About Mental Health

 National Essay Contest

 Mental health is an important part of overall health across all life stages.
-However, far too often, symptoms are not addressed or recognized among teens.
+However, far too often, symptoms are not addressed or recognized among adolescents.

 Speaking Up About Mental Health is an essay contest that challenges high school students ages 16-18 to raise awareness of mental health.
 The contest gives students a platform to share ways to eliminate and/or reduce mental health stigma faced by young people, especially in diverse communities.